CCCU TRAINING IN

 process.
 Experienced trainees help the newer ones learn the method and

 in turn learn through teaching.
+True competence comes only with adequate

 Workshops may address issues such as basic skills development, strategies of directing, catharsis, rage, guilt, fear, death, God, or intra-group issues to name a few.
 Ultimately the activities in any workshop will depend on the desires and needs of the group.
 The training is open to persons with both personal and professional interests in learning the method.

 Rob Pramann, PhD, ABPP, TEP is the Director of Christian Counseling Centers of Utah's Training in Psychodrama.
 He was Board Certified as a “Certified Practitioner” in 1997, and a “Trainer, Educator and Practitioner” in 2001 by the American Board of Examiners in Psychodrama, Sociometry and Group Psychotherapy, and in “Group Psychology” in 2015 by the American Board of Professional Psychology.
 Rob has trained with a number of recognized trainers in psychodrama, first generation students of J. L. Moreno (1889 - 1974), the originator of the method.
 He is a graduate of the Psychodrama Institute of New Haven, where he studied under Eugene Eliasoph, ACSW, TEP, to complete his training for certification as a Practitioner of Psychodrama (CP).
 Following that he trained under John Nolte, Ph., TEP, to complete requirements for certification as a Trainer, Educator and Practitioner (TEP) of Psychodrama.
 He was appointed as an Executive Editor to the Journal of Psychodrama, Sociometry, and Group Psychotherapy in March of 2010 and was awarded "fellow" status by the American Society of Group Psychotherapy and Psychodrama in April, 2010.
 He has actively pursued training since 1988 because of what the approach has given him both personally and professionally and he has functioned in a number of informal and formal training roles.
-He is currently contracted to provide psychodrama group psychotherapy for a Drug and Alcohol program, Journey Healing Centers (residential).

 Rob's practice of Psychodrama is varied and extensive.
 It includes presentations at local, national, and international conferences, providing supervision and training in psychodrama, sociometry and group psychotherapy to a variety of lay and professional groups, as well as applying it to his ongoing work with groups, families, couples, and individuals.
 He has directed outpatient groups and inpatient drug and alcohol groups.
 Also, he has applied the approach for the purposes of staff team building and supervision, resolving intra-organizational conflict, in the context of spiritual retreats and small groups for spiritual development and the exploration of Bible narratives (“Bibliodrama"), and with attorneys and their clients for the purpose of trial preparation.
 In addition he has engaged in the related community building adaptation of psychodrama with Salt City Playback Theatre Company.
 Finally he has taught the method in graduate and undergraduate classes.
 His training experience with the approach includes work with high school and junior high school students, intellectually challenged persons, psychiatric inpatients, psychiatric day treatment patients, chronic psychiatric outpatients, sex offender outpatients, and autistic outpatients.